-• 1.
-Vacuum cleaner
+1. Vacuum cleaner

 When you wish to perform clean cutting operation, connect a Makita vacuum cleaner to your tool.
-Install the dust nozzle on the tool using the screw.
-Then connect a hose of the vacuum cleaner to the dust nozzle as shown in the figure.
-For tool without dust nozzle provided as a standard equipment, replace the lever fixed on the lower guard to the one supplied with the dust nozzle (optional accessory) at the same time when installing the dust nozzle.
-Otherwise you will not be able to make a cut because the lower guard movement is hindered by the dust nozzle.
+Install the joint on the tool using the screws.
+Then connect a hose of the vacuum cleaner to the joint as shown in the figure.